acharaakshit/acharaakshit.github.io/_pages/about.md

 Markus List</a>, where I worked on developing machine learning frameworks for benchmarking sequence based miRNA tools.

-I also did two summer internships at GE Healthcare, working on real-time montioring applications and fast MRI scans respectively.

 In my spare time, I play sports (primarily Cricket and Football), listen to music and catch-up with my friends.

-<b style='color:red;'>I am always looking for research collaboration opportunities on robust, data-efficient and interpretable deep learning.
+<b style='color:red;'>I am always looking for research collaboration on interesting problems in deep learning.
 Feel free to email me!</b>